 Some even configure both Tor and a VPN, bringing the highest level of privacy.
 When configuring this method correctly, your ISP cannot see that you’re using either Monero or Tor, and your VPN provider can only see that you are using Tor but not Monero; However, this has had reported stability issues and has a much more complex setup process.

-Another popular solution for remotely accessing devices inside your LAN is Tailscale.
+A popular solution for remotely accessing devices inside your LAN is Tailscale.
 Tailscale is incredibly simple to use and very user-friendly; however, while most of the Tailscale project is open source, it uses a closed-source coordinator.
 Those wanting only to use open-source software can replace the coordinator with an open-source alternative named Headscale, which is actually encouraged by the Tailscale team; however, Headscale has a more advanced configuration process, recommended only towards users familiar with the command line and networking.

 Generally speaking, for users not comfortable with connecting to Monero via clearnet, Tor is the best option due to its simplicity to configure.